 Sixth Step: Bake

 If it is summer and the weather outside is pretty dry, you can leave them dry naturally.
-Place the shredded coconuts on a newspaper and cover with some mesh to keep the bugs away.
+Place the fresh shredded coconuts on a newspaper and cover them with some mesh to keep the bugs away.
 Place it in your garden in a shady area.

 If you have winter right now, I like to keep them on a heater.

 Just cover the baking sheet with parchment paper and let them dry naturally.
 A baking tray will make sure the dryness gets evenly spread.
 Here make sure the heater is not switched on full blast.
 Otherwise, your dried coconut meat will burn.

 Can you dehydrate homemade grated coconut?